WHY I BOLDLY USE THE L WORD IN FUNDRAISING

 And when we ask donors why they give, they don’t talk about transactions, investments, or tax credits.

 Turns out, when a donor gives, it’s so personal and relational.
-They’re expressing their identity, their best, most loving self – as a compassionate neighbor, a warrior for equality, a fierce conservationist, or a faithful Christian (as examples).
+They’re expressing their identity, their best, most loving self – as a compassionate neighbor, an ally for equality, a fierce conservationist, or a faithful Christian (just as examples).

 Turns out, donors see themselves as philanthropists in ancient Greek terms: Loving others.

-So, while many nonprofiteers have warmed to the concept of “donor love” – as in, good stewardship – I think there’s more.
+So, while many nonprofiteers have already warmed to the concept of “donor love” – as in, good stewardship – I think there’s more to consider.

 What if we not only normalized the L word in our profession, but placed it at the center of everything?